 Smoked Whole Ham

-This smoked section of pork leg or thigh is brined overnight before smoked over pecan wood chips for a delicious sweet, smoky flavor.
+This smoked section of pork leg or thigh is brined overnight before smoked over pecan wood chips for a deliciously sweet, smoky flavor.

 If that wasn’t enough, it’s served with a honey and butter glaze to cut through the natural saltiness of the pork.